tapebrief

 John O'Day · Wells Fargo

-What drove the softer-than-anticipated Q4 residential market, whether it was destocking or sell-through demand, and were there any pricing adjustments needed in response to the weaker demand environment?
+What caused Q4 residential softness, whether it was destocking or demand-driven, extent into early 2026, and pricing adjustments needed

 Tomohiko Sano · JP Morgan